 - Non-existent Page: If there is a problem in pages, you can redirect those pages with another related homepage, page and restore them if they were removed.

-This error happens due to the bad response of a query.
+502 Bad Gateway: This error happens due to the bad response of a query.
 This can also happen due to technical or network issues and WordPress plug-in issues.
 To overcome this error, you can reload your website, clear browser cache, and temporarily disable the firewall.
 If still nothing is improving after trying all the techniques, then you can update WordPress theme and plug-ins to solve the issues.

-This error occurs due to heavy traffic and server overloading.
+504 Gateway Timeout: This error occurs due to heavy traffic and server overloading.
 If the site is down for about 10-30 minutes, the crawler will deliver from the cache but if it takes 6-7 hours, then crawler removes it from the top results.
 To avoid this issue, you can use Server Avatar on your WordPress website.
 There are many issues that can be the cause of it, such as firewall issue, network connectivity, a slow server, and HTTP timeouts.

-This error occurs when there is no sitemap available on your website as sitemap uses the Url of a webpage.
-If you have an incorrect url format, you can replace the old format to a new format.
+Not offering an XML Sitemap: This error occurs when there is no sitemap available on your website as sitemap uses the Url of a webpage.
+If you have an incorrect URL format, you can replace the old format to a new format.

-Some Tips to Keep the Errors in Check
+Tips to Keep the Errors in Check

-- Always check the code with the validator.
+- Always check the code with the validator

-- Never forbid search engines to index your website through CMS.
+- Never forbid search engines to index your website through CMS

-- Always enable your website to be indexed in .htaccess.
+- Index your website in .htaccess

-- Keep checking your site’s URL in regular intervals so you’ll notice and fix problems fleetly.
+- Keep checking your site’s URL in regular intervals so you’ll notice and fix problems fleetly

 - You can conjointly implement caching on your website to assist the website load quicker and enhance its user-experience, leading to higher SEO rankings.